Haim-Barilan/file-replacer/README.md

 # file-replacer
-.NET MAUI file replacer - replace file recursively on a specific folder and sub-folders.
+.NET C# WinForm file replacer - replace file recursively on a specific folder and sub-folders.